dcos/demos/1.8/IoT-FloatingBusData/README.md

 ## Use

 Now that we successfully installed the application, let's take a look at the dashboard application.
 For this we just need to navigate to the `http://$PUBLIC_AGENT_IP:8000/`.
+Details about finding out how to find your public agent's ip can be found in the [documentation](https://dcos.io/docs/1.9/administration/locate-public-agent/).
 The application will give you a map where with every poll of the bus-data, that data is streamed into the map via a websocket connection.

 ![](img/mapview.png)